sudarshantanwer/react-redux-calculator/README.md

-This is a simple mathematical calculator for doing airthmatical operations.
+This is a simple calculator for doing mathematical operations.
-We have used redux for the state management.
+In this project I have used react for the view layer and redux for state management.
 Beacuse we did not use any async operation so we did not use any middleware as well.

-###Creadit for css
+This project can be beneficial to understand the basic concepts of state management in redux.

+### `Credits`
-1. We have used css from [Here](https://codepen.io/CodesAndJazz/pen/dXazYj)
+1. I have used css from [Here](https://codepen.io/CodesAndJazz/pen/dXazYj)
 2. This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).